 If you’re like me, this is a nostalgic time of year for you.
 Roasted pumpkin seeds take me back to the days of being a kid, when my mom would roast them every year.
 I loved snacking on the salty, crunchy seeds freshly warm from the oven.
-It’s a tradition that is still alive and well in my home.

 I used a sugar pumpkin here but you can use any size pumpkin you like.
 The hardest part to roasting pumpkin seeds is separating them from the stringy mass, after that, it’s easy as can be.
 This recipe also works well with other pumpkin and squash seeds like delicata, acorn, butternut, etc.